EasyHeC: Accurate and Automatic Hand-eye Calibration via Differentiable Rendering and Space Exploration: EXPERIMENTS

 \subsection{Evaluation on the real-world xArm data}

-To assess the effectiveness of our proposed hand-eye calibration method in real-world scenarios, we conduct a high-precision targeting experiment using an Aruco marker board and a pointer attached to the robot's end effector.
+To assess the effectiveness of our proposed hand-eye calibration method in real-world scenarios, we conduct a high-precision targeting experiment using an ArUco marker board and a pointer attached to the robot's end effector.

 We detect the corners of the marker board using OpenCV~\cite{bradski2000opencv} and transform their positions to the robot arm base coordinate system via our hand-eye calibration results.
 Next, we employ the pointer to tip the marker board corners and manually measure the distance between the pointer and the actual corner position.
-A representative illustration is visualized in Fig.~\ref{fig:xarm_real_example}.
-Our results exhibit that the average error in our hand-eye calibration system is roughly 0.4cm.
-Although this outcome does not manifest significant precision, it offers a preliminary indication of the system's accuracy and convincingly demonstrates the effectiveness of our proposed approach.
+A representative illustration is visualized in Fig.~\ref{fig:teaser}.

+The results and comparison with DREAM are presented in Tab.~\ref{tab:xarm_real}. \revsec{Since DREAM estimates 2D keypoints and uses the PnP algorithm to estimate the camera pose, it is not robust to occlusion and truncation and suffers from the sim-to-real domain gap.
+In contrast, our method uses dense pixel-wise error as the objective function, thus it is inherently robust to truncation and self-occlusion.} \revsec{Although the manual measurement is not highly reliable, it offers a preliminary indication of the system's accuracy and convincingly demonstrates the effectiveness of our approach.} To further improve the accuracy, we can use a more precise segmentation network such as SAM~\cite{kirillov2023segany} to reach a higher accuracy as shown in Tab.~\ref{tab:xarm_real}. \revsec{In practice, the selection between these two segmentation methods depends on specific needs.
+PointRend involves a preliminary pre-training but offers a fully automated calibration process, whereas SAM mandates simple mask labeling but requires human intervention in the process.}